adrn/gala/docs/dynamics/actionangle.rst

-Regular orbits permit a (local) transformation to a set of canonical coordinates such that the momenta are independent, isolating integrals of motion (the actions, :math:`\boldsymbol{J}`) and the conjugate coordinate variables (the angles, :math:`\boldsymbol{\theta}`) linearly increase time.
-Action-angle coordinates are useful for a number of applications because Hamilton's equations -- the equations of motion -- are simple:
+Regular orbits permit a (local) transformation to a set of canonical coordinates such that the momenta are independent, isolating integrals of motion (the actions, :math:`\boldsymbol{J}`) and the conjugate coordinate variables (the angles, :math:`\boldsymbol{\theta}`) linearly increase with time.
+Action-angle coordinates are useful for a number of applications because the equations of motion are very simple:

 .. math::